mlidbom/Fetch-References/README.txt

 ----0.9

-requires the configuration file: references.xml to be in the binary's folder.
+requires the configuration file: references.xml to be in the same folder as FetchReferences.exe.

 Example references.xml: